 with $H_{0}^{(\nu)}=\frac{v_{\nu}}{2\pi}\int dx[K_{\nu}(\pi\Pi_{\nu})^{2}+K_{\nu}^{-1} (\partial_{x}\Phi_{\nu})^{2}]$.
 Here $\Phi_{\nu}$ is the compactified boson describing the charge ($\nu=c$) and spin ($\nu=s$) excitations, with velocity $v_{\nu}$, Gaussian coupling $K_{\nu}$ and conjugate momentum $\Pi_{\nu}=\partial_{x}\Theta_{\nu}/\pi$; $\alpha$ is a cutoff.
 Moreover, in terms of the standard notation $g_{c}\equiv g_{3\perp}\delta_{n,q_{c}^{-1}}$, the corresponding term generated from Umklapp processes being non-vanishing only at commensurate fillings $n=p/q$ ($p,q$ integer; we assume $p=1$); $g_{s}\equiv g_{1\perp}$, and $q_{c}=q$, $q_{s}=$1.

-The cosine terms in (\ref{SG}) become irrelevant in the renormalization group (RG) flow equations unless the fields $\Phi_{\nu}$ are pinned to fixed values; in this case, the energy is minimized by the choices
+The cosine terms in (\ref{SG}) become irrelevant in the renormalization group (RG) flow equations unless the fields $\Phi_{\nu}$ are pinned to fixed values \cite{GIAMARCHI}; in this case, the energy is minimized by the choices

 with $l\in {\mathbb N} \cup \{0\}$.
-A thorough inspection of the RG equations shows that while both choices of locked values for $\Phi_{c}$ amount to the opening of a charge gap $\Delta_{c}$, a spin gap $\Delta_{s}$ can open only for $g_{s}<0$, due to the SU(2) spin symmetry of the Hubbard class of Hamiltonians.
-To resume, in all systems described by ${\cal H}$ it is possible, depending on the filling factor and on the relevant interaction terms, to observe up to 6 phases (shown in Table \ref{table1}) each one with different dominant correlations.
+Inspection of the RG equations shows that both choices of locked values for $\Phi_{c}$ amount to the opening of a charge gap $\Delta_{c}$; whereas a spin gap $\Delta_{s}$ can open only for $g_{s}<0$, due to the SU(2) spin symmetry of the Hubbard class of Hamiltonians.
+To resume, in all systems described by ${\cal H}$ it is possible to observe up to 6 phases (shown in Table \ref{table1}).
 In most phases the known dominant correlations of two-point local operators decay to zero with distance following a power law, in agreement with bosonization predictions.
-On the one hand, in charge-density and bond-ordered wave (CDW and BOW respectively) phases -- appearing when just onsite and nearest neighbors diagonal Coulomb interactions are present -- LRO was identified with the non-vanishing in the asymptotic limit of appropriate two-point correlators of local operators \cite{NAKA}.
-On the other hand, quite recently it was noticed that for the standard Hubbard model LRO in MI and Luther Emery (LE) liquid phases is described instead by two-points correlators of suitable nonlocal operators \cite{MORO}.
-In the present work we extend the idea of nonlocal order to all possible gapped phases listed in Table \ref{table1} for the general Hamiltonian ${\cal H}$.
+Only in charge-density and bond-ordered wave (CDW and BOW respectively) phases -- appearing when just onsite and nearest neighbors diagonal Coulomb interactions are present -- LRO was identified with the non-vanishing in the asymptotic limit of appropriate two-point correlators of local operators \cite{NAKA}.
+Quite recently it was noticed that for the standard Hubbard model LRO in MI and Luther Emery (LE) liquid phases is described instead by two-points correlators of suitable nonlocal operators \cite{MORO}.
+In the present work we extend the idea of nonlocal order to all possible gapped phases of Table \ref{table1} for the general Hamiltonian ${\cal H}$.

 First of all, we define for the lattice model the parity and string operators at a given site $j$ as